 Tenured experts who’ve mastered the methods and the math are behind every solve.

 No one manages change management like Don.
 He partners with business and human resource leaders to solve their most pressing people, process and technology challenges.
-He develops and execute talent strategies that drive business result, Identify and develop critical employee groups, Improve processes and utilization of technology, and addresses performance issues.
+He develops and execute talent strategies that drive business results, identifies and develops critical employee groups, improves processes and the utilization of technology, and addresses performance issues.

 Expert at discovering innovative ways to visualize and leverage insights.
 In 1996, Espen started Confirmit— the world’s leading SaaS research platform where he was Chief Solutions Officer.
 Confirmit provides Global 5000 companies and Market Research agencies worldwide with industry-standard products for feedback/data collection, panel management, data processing, analysis, and reporting.